gcoop-libre/SugarCRM-CAS/Readme.md

 Forked from Alfred Bacon's repo (https://github.com/algorgeous/SugarCRM-CAS).

-This is a class for SugarCRM (http://sugarcrm.com) that allows you to authenticate with a CAS server.
+This is a class for SuiteCRM (https://suitecrm.com/) that allows you to authenticate with a CAS server.

 phpCAS is an authentication library that allows PHP applications to easily